 It seems such an obvious statement, upgraded from the infamous “A dog is not only for Christmas” campaign.

 But it seems that some people are not getting the message.
-In the past few months, London Scottie Club has been receiving a lot more enquiries on the lines of this one:
+In the past few months, London Scottie Club has been receiving a lot more enquiries on the lines of these:

 Hi , >> >> We are looking to get a Scottie puppy. >> But am very aware of puppy farms, especially at this time. >> >> Do you know any reputable breeders. >> >> many thanks

-And that's one of the more tame ones.
+And those are among the more tame ones.
 We also get some very desperate calls for a puppy and the writers are not worried from where the puppy would come.

 Lockdown certainly means that more of us are teleworking or simply forced to stay in.